Raynos/yarnify/README.markdown

 yarn(file)
 ----------

-Return a jquery handle on the html content at `file`.
+Return a document fragment of the html content at `file`.

 todo
 ====